 Look no further… this is the BEST Chocolate Cupcake Recipe!
 What makes this recipe different?
 Two ingredients that are not the “norm” in most chocolate cupcake recipes; sour cream and real melted chocolate.
 They do amazing things to this cupcake!

 Not only is this the perfect chocolate cupcake, but I think I have found the perfect chocolate frosting.
-Let me tell you a little bit about why: this is a cream cheese based chocolate frosting which is a perfect compliment to a rich and decadent chocolate cupcake.
+Let me tell you a little bit about why: this is a cream cheese based chocolate frosting which is a perfect complement to a rich and decadent chocolate cupcake.
 You get a slightly enhanced (amplified) chocolate flavor with the frosting that is then paired with a natural and pure chocolate cupcake.

 It’s cupcake magic!